Zakru/opencrypt/README.md

 ## But if it's free, it's bad

 If you find a bug, a lack of a feature, or just think an existing feature is bad, you can do something about it!
 Open an issue, or fix it yourself and open a pull request!
 OpenCrypt is completely open source and everyone can edit it.
 This also brings safety to it, as everyone can check the source code to make sure nothing bad is trying to lurk in.
+Be sure to check out our contribution guidelines [here](https://github.com/Zakru/opencrypt/wiki/Contribution-guidelines).